 DATA 27100.
 Data Science Clinic I. 100 Units.

 In order to enroll in this class, students must first submit an application and be matched with a project.
-Visit the Data Science Clinic site for application deadlines, how to apply, and information session details: bit.ly/ds-clinic.
+Visit the Data Science Clinic site for application deadlines, how to apply, and information session details: https://github.com/dsi-clinic/the-clinic.
 The Data Science Clinic partners with public interest organizations to leverage data science research and technology to address pressing social and environmental challenges.
 The Clinic also provides students with exposure to real-world projects and problems that transcend the conventional classroom experience including: working with imperfect datasets, applying models and algorithms to real-world data, navigating security and privacy issues, communicating results to a diverse set of stakeholders (e.g., industry, public interest, government agencies), and translating information into actionable insights, policy briefs and software prototypes.
 The Clinic is an experiential project-based course where students work in teams as data scientists with real-world clients under the supervision of instructors.
 Students will be tasked with producing key deliverables, such as data analysis, open source software, as well as final client presentations, and reports.

 Instructor(s): N. Ross Terms Offered: Autumn Spring Winter

-Prerequisite(s): CMSC 13600, DATA 12000, DATA 21100, DATA 21200, DATA 22100 (or equivalent) and by permission of instructor
+Prerequisite(s): DATA 12000, DATA 13600, DATA 21100, DATA 21200, DATA 23100 (or equivalent) and by permission of instructor

-Equivalent Course(s): PPHA 30581, CAPP 30300, MACS 30300, MPCS 57300
+Equivalent Course(s): PPHA 30581, CAPP 30300, MPCS 57300, MACS 30300

 DATA 27200.
 Data Science Clinic II.
 100 Units.

 In order to enroll in this class, students must first submit an application and be matched with a project.
-Visit the Data Science Clinic site for application deadlines, how to apply, and information session details: bit.ly/ds-clinic.
+Visit the Data Science Clinic site for application deadlines, how to apply, and information session details: https://github.com/dsi-clinic/the-clinic.
 This is the second course in a sequence of Data Science Clinics.
 The Data Science Clinic partners with public interest organizations to leverage data science research and technology to address pressing social and environmental challenges.
 The Clinic also provides students with exposure to real-world projects and problems that transcend the conventional classroom experience including: working with imperfect datasets, applying models and algorithms to real-world data, navigating security and privacy issues, communicating results to a diverse set of stakeholders (e.g., industry, public interest, government agencies), and translating information into actionable insights, policy briefs and software prototypes.
 The Clinic is an experiential project-based course where students work in teams as data scientists with real-world clients under the supervision of instructors.
 Students will be tasked with producing key deliverables, such as data analysis, open source software, as well as final client presentations, and reports.

 Instructor(s): N. Ross Terms Offered: Autumn Spring Winter